 You can read a more detailed description of conference proceedings on my blog here.
 Please hit me up with your questions the next time you see me or send them in to QNews Magazine.

-Dr Fiona Bisshop specialises in LGBT health and is available by appointment at Holdsworth House Medical Brisbane.
-Call (07) 3894 0794 or visit the Holdsworth House website.
+Dr Fiona Bisshop specialises in LGBT health.
 Read more by Dr Bisshop on her website here or contact her on Twitter.
 Send your health question to email@example.com and Dr Bisshop will answer them anonymously in QNews Magazine